ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 The expected hash is [hardcoded directly into main.rs][hardcoded_hashsum].
-If the game is run with a wrong version of assets, not you get a clear error message about that:
+If the game is run with a wrong version of assets, now you get a clear error message about that:

 ```text
 Bad assets checksum abcdeabcdeabcdeabcdeabcdeabcdeab (expected 18e7de361e74471aeaec3f209ef63c3e)